-X. Qualified Contract
+Y. Qualified Contract

 All properties will be subject to a LURA with a term of 30 years or longer.
-Section 42(h)(6)(E)(i)(II) of the IRC created a provision that housing credit agencies respond to the request for presentation of a qualified contract for HTC developments with expiring compliance periods.
-The request for presentation of a qualified contract is a request that the housing credit agency find a buyer (who will continue to operate the property as a qualified low-income property) to purchase the property for a qualified contract price pursuant to IRS regulations.
-If the housing credit agency is unable to find a buyer within one year, the extended use period is terminated, subject to a three-year period following its termination where existing low income tenants cannot be evicted or tenancy terminated for other than good cause and rents cannot exceed the allowable HTC rent limits.
+Section 42(h)(6)(E)(i)(II) of the IRC created a provision that housing credit agencies respond to the request for presentation of a Qualified Contract for HTC developments with expiring compliance periods.
+The request for presentation of a Qualified Contract is a request that the housing credit agency find a buyer (who will continue to operate the property as a qualified low-income property) to purchase the property for a qualified contract price pursuant to IRS regulations.
+If the housing credit agency is unable to find a buyer within one year, the extended-use period is terminated, subject to a three-year period following its termination, where existing low-income tenants cannot be evicted or have their tenancy terminated, other than for good cause, and rents cannot exceed the allowable HTC rent limits.

-Owners of properties that receive 4 percent or 9 percent HTCs are required by Minnesota Housing to waive the right to request a qualified contract for a minimum of 30 years.
-Some owners of 4 percent and 9 percent properties have agreed to extend the term of the LURA and to waive their right to Qualified Contract for 40 or 50 years.
+Owners of properties that receive 4% or 9% HTCs are required by Minnesota Housing to waive the right to request a Qualified Contract.

-Y. Tenant Selection Plan
+Z. Tenant Selection Plan

-Minnesota Housing requires that a Tenant Selection Plan (Plan) be readily available to anyone interested in such Plan for review and/or retention.
-Minnesota Housing will not develop or provide such a Plan to owners or management companies.
-The Plan must be developed and implemented in accordance with Minnesota Housing's Tenant Selection Plan Guidelines which is published on the agency website.
+Minnesota Housing requires that a Tenant Selection Plan (TSP) be readily available to anyone interested in such TSP for review and/or retention.
+Minnesota Housing will not develop or provide such a TSP to owners or management companies.
+The TSP must be developed and implemented in accordance with Minnesota Housing's Tenant Selection Plan Guidelines document, which is published on Minnesota Housing's website.

-Z. Other Conditions

-No member, officer, agent or employee of Minnesota Housing will be personally liable concerning any matters arising out of, or in relation to, the allocation and monitoring of HTCs.

 AA.
+Other Conditions

+No member, officer, agent, or employee of Minnesota Housing will be personally liable concerning any matters arising out of, or in relation to, the allocation and monitoring of HTCs.

-Amendments and Revisions to the Qualified Allocation Plan and Manual
+AB.
+Amendments and Revisions to the Qualified Allocation Plan

-This QAP has been prepared to comply with Section 42 of the IRC and applicable state and federal requirements.
+This QAP has been prepared to comply with Section 42 and applicable state and federal requirements.

-The QAP is subject to modification or amendment at any time to ensure that the provisions conform to the requirements of the IRC and other federal and state requirements, to make population and date changes as needed, to facilitate the award of HTCs that would not otherwise be awarded, and to address unforeseen circumstances.
+The QAP is subject to modification or amendment at any time to help ensure that the provisions conform to the requirements of the IRC and other federal and state requirements, to make population and date changes as needed, to facilitate the award of HTCs that would not otherwise be awarded, and to address unforeseen circumstances.
+Minnesota Housing may make non-substantive administrative modifications to provisions of the QAP not mandated by Section 42 to the extent deemed necessary to facilitate the administration of the HTC program.